WoodWhite/zookeeper-devops/README.md

 syncLimit=5
 # the directory where the snapshot is stored.
 dataDir=/var/lib/zookeeper/snapshot
-# the directory where the translog is stored.
+# the directory where the transaction log is stored.
 dataLogDir=/var/lib/zookeeper/log
 # the port at which the clients will connect
 clientPort=2181